neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 ## Configuring neu CLI

-neu CLI wants to know about the client library location and resources directory to run `neu run` and `neu update` commands properly.
+neu CLI wants to know about the client library globals location and resources directory to run `neu run` and `neu update` commands properly.
 Store client library into your frontend framework's static resources directory and set application resources path with the same value you've used for `documentRoot`.